yinde0/Image-Segmentation/README.md

 # Image-Segmentation

-Used Mask RNN for segmenting cars on the road.
+Used Mask RCNN for segmenting cars on the road.